 December 1915

-This daily episode will tell the story of the Dardanelles and Gallipoli campaign by those who were there, the men themselves.
+This daily episode tells the story of the Dardanelles and Gallipoli campaign by those who were there, the men themselves.
 Using a rich selection of diaries, letters and books, some published before, some not, we sought to use these snippets to help describe what happened that day in 1915/16.

 Note: For a high level overview of the major campaign events, see The Campaign Timeline 1914-1916